How to Order a Repeat Prescription

 While repeating medication without seeing the doctor is convenient for patients, we still have to make sure you are using your medications safely.
 Each request is reviewed individually.
 Please do not assume that your request will be granted automatically.
 We are sorry if this causes any inconvenience.

-You can help us by using your white slip from you last prescription to request your repeat.
+You can help us by ordering online, or using your white slip from you last prescription to request your repeat.
 If you have lost your white slip the receptionist can print a new copy for you.
 Prescriptions written on other paper can take longer to process, especially if your written information is not clear or does not match the computer entry.

 Please be aware that some medications are not available on repeat prescription.
 The doctor or nurse will tell you if your medication can be given to you on a repeat prescription.